+ELED 202 - Teaching All Learners: Foundations and Strategies (4)

+Teaching skills and strategies effective for diverse learners are presented and practiced; principles and practices addressing intellectual, physical, behavioral, and cultural differences among children are discussed.
+Assigned practicum required.
+Students cannot receive credit for both ELED 202 and SPED 202.

+Prerequisite: FNED 101 and FNED 246, with a minimum grade of B-, and admission into the elementary and special education B.S. programs, or consent of department chair.

+Offered: Fall.

 ELED 300 - Concepts of Teaching Diverse Learners (3)

 The technical skills of teaching and classroom organization in diversity responsive classrooms are presented and practiced.
 Observations and multicultural field experience are required.
 4 contact hours.